mazwat/mazwat.github.io/arduino-lm.md

 This is something to think about with robots. how can we create a project that defies the usual expectations of human or animal - like cuteness or aggression.
 Robots are different beings with a very different situated intelligence.

-In another lecture where I will introduce **cybernetics** we will look at the concept of *situated intelligence* in more detail.
+In another lecture I will introduce **cybernetics** and we will look at the concept of *situated intelligence* in more detail.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5ODc0NTI1OTYsMzg2MDIyNjIyLDEwNj
+eyJoaXN0b3J5IjpbMTk2MDQxNjE3MCwzODYwMjI2MjIsMTA2Nz
-c4ODgzMTgsMzA1OTQzMzMzLC0xNzUxOTEyMDk3LDIxMDQxMjM2
+g4ODMxOCwzMDU5NDMzMzMsLTE3NTE5MTIwOTcsMjEwNDEyMzYw
-MDgsMTgwMjQ1NTM1OSw0NzkyMzk4MjgsMTcwOTk5ODYyLC0xMD
+OCwxODAyNDU1MzU5LDQ3OTIzOTgyOCwxNzA5OTk4NjIsLTEwOD
-gzNTgxNTc5LC0xMjA1NDY4NzM3XX0=
+M1ODE1NzksLTEyMDU0Njg3MzddfQ==
 -->